 But did you know that all credit is built from tradelines?
 Although this fact is not often discussed, it’s just as important to understand when it comes to building credit.
 Keep reading to find out why all credit begins with tradelines.

 A tradeline is any account that appears on your credit report.
 This includes both revolving accounts and installment loans.
 Revolving accounts are accounts that can be used repeatedly without paying them off in full every month, so they may fluctuate in balance and minimum payment.
 Examples of revolving accounts include credit cards and home equity lines of credit.
 An installment loan is a loan that is repaid over time with a set number of scheduled payments, e.g. a mortgage, auto loan, or student loan.
 All of these different types of accounts are tradelines.
 Essentially, whether you have good or bad credit depends entirely on how you manage your tradelines.
-Read our blog about tradelines to learn more about what a tradeline is.
+Check out our Tradelines 101 infographic to learn more about what a tradeline is.